Australia-India Council Board

 Mr Ashok Jacob, Executive Chairman of Ellerston Capital (NSW)

-Mr Jacob is the Executive Chairman and Portfolio Manager of Ellerston Capital.
+Mr Jacob is the Executive Chairman of Ellerston Capital.

 He is also a Director of MRF Ltd, one of India's largest tyre companies based in Chennai.